Self-service options on

 As soon as you have received your own luggage you can send your receipts to SOS International.
 You can file a claim on our website.
 The sooner we receive your claim the sooner you will have your expenses covered.

-- Health information and medical documents.
-These include SOS International patient charts and medical reports written by SOS International’s doctors or other attending doctors abroad.
+Health information include patient charts and medical records written by SOS International’s doctors and/or medical records received by attending doctors abroad.

 Who can be granted access